 Government segment premium revenues increased 31.8% to \$7.5 billion for 2005, compared to \$5.7 billion for 2004.
 This increase primarily was attributable to our Medicare Advantage operations and the effects of transitioning to the TRICARE South contract during 2004.
 Medicare Advantage membership was 557,800 at December 31, 2005, compared to 377,200 at December 31, 2004, an increase of 180,600 members, or 47.9%.
 This increase was due to expanded participation in various Medicare Advantage programs and geographic markets, as well as the CarePlus acquisition.
 The February 16, 2005 CarePlus acquisition added 50,400 members and \$486.3 million in premium revenues in 2005.
 Average per member premiums for our Medicare Advantage business increased approximately 12% during 2005.
 This reflects a shift in our Medicare membership mix to higher reimbursement markets, due primarily to the South Florida CarePlus acquisition.
-Medicare geographic expansions during 2006 are anticipated to contribute to continued enrollment growth, with projected Medicare Advantage enrollment in the range of 900,000 to 1,100,000 at December 31, 2006 and PDP enrollment in the range of 1,900,000 to 2,200,000 at December 31, 2006.
-Total Medicare premium revenue for 2006 is projected to more than double from 2005.
+Medicare geographic expansions during 2006 are anticipated to contribute to continued enrollment growth, with projected Medicare Advantage enrollment in the range of 900,000 to 1,100,000 at December 31, 2006 and PDP enrollment in the range of 1,900,000 to 2,200,000 at December 31, 2005.
 TRICARE premium revenues increased 13.2% in 2005, reflecting the transition to the new South Region contract during 2004 which included a temporary loss of approximately 1 million members for 4 months in 2004.
-Medicaid membership declined by 20,700 members from December 31, 2004 to December 31, 2005 primarily due to the fact that we did not renew our participation in the Medicaid program for the State of Illinois on July 31, 2005.
+Medicaid membership declined by 20,700 members from December 31, 2005.
 The Illinois Medicaid business was not material to our results of operations, financial position, or cash flows.